-If you adopt by October 24, you will be able to see your books when the public schedule is posted on October 31.
+If you adopt by March 27, you will be able to see your books when the public schedule is posted to Classfinder on April 3.
 If you adopt after after that date, your books will not be visible until eCampus sources them.

 - How can I see the books I adopted?